michaelScopic/michaelScopic/README.md

 🟢 Online = Online and active, I will respond if you ping me.

-🌙 Idle = Online but AFK, it might take take me a little to respond (usually within minutes)
+🌙 Idle = Online but AFK, it might take take me a little to respond (usually within minutes).
+Sometimes I'll appear idle if I'm not in the best of moods.
+You may still message me, just don't be annoying.

 ⚪ Offline = Busy or sleeping.
 If I'm sleeping, don't expect a response soon.